nhannguyen95/algorithms/algorithms-and-data-structures/algorithms/graph.md

 A **bipartite graph** is an undirected graph G = (V, E) in which V can be partitioned into two sets V1 and V2 such that (u, v) ∈ E implies either u ∈ V1 and v ∈ V2 or u ∈ V2 and v ∈ V1.

-A **biconnected graph**: if any vertex were to be removed, the graph will remain connected.
+A **biconnected graph**: if any vertex were to be removed, the graph will remain connected (no articulation point).

 ---